 Pedestrian & Bicycle Master Plan

-The City of Newark was awarded a grant in the amount of $119,000 from the Alameda County Transportation Improvement Authority (ACTIA) to develop its first Pedestrian and Bicycle Master Plan.
+The City of Newark was awarded a grant in the amount of $119,000 from the Alameda County Transportation Commission to develop its first Pedestrian and Bicycle Master Plan.
 This grant is through the Measure B Bicycle and Pedestrian Countywide Discretionary Fund Program (Cycle 4).
-The City’s matching funds in the amount of $30,000 are from Measure B pass-through bicycle and pedestrian funds.
+The City’s matching funds in the amount of $40,000 are from Measure B pass-through bicycle and pedestrian funds.

 The Pedestrian and Bicycle Master Plan is needed as a comprehensive planning document that will provide a vision for Newark’s future biking and walking environment.
 The plan will include an analysis of existing conditions for pedestrians and bicyclists in Newark and will put forth recommendations for making biking and walking more viable alternatives to automobile use for recreational, school, and work trips.
-The plan will thoroughly address gap closure needs, safety improvements and programs, and improving convenient access to public transit, activity centers, and schools.
+The plan will thoroughly address gap closure needs, safety improvements and programs, and improve convenient access to public transit, activity centers, and schools.
 The ultimate goal is to prioritize and implement infrastructure improvements and educational/enforcement programs that will improve the biking and walking environment in Newark.
 This will result in reduced traffic congestion and improve the overall health of the community.
-For additional details, please see the project summary ACTIA project summary.

 Bicycle and Pedestrian Advisory Committee